 1 January 2020 | 0.50% m/m | 0.10% m/m (1 January 2015 onwards) |

 Ships in SECAs must also meet NOx emission standards and use exhaust gas cleaning systems.
-These systems help reduce total SOx emissions from engines to a maximum of 6.0g SOx/kWh.
+These systems help reduce total SOx emissions from engines.

 The IMO's efforts to control airborne emissions from ships through SECA regulations have been a significant step towards reducing marine pollution and protecting the environment and human health.